mj-xmr/SolOptXMR/README.md

 - Opportunistic scooping of hashes during network difficulty reductions
 - Avoiding depleting/overcharging batteries below/abowe a threshold, that would damage them
 - Avoiding overheating of the mining rig
-- Leaving enough power for your daily use
+- Leaving enough power for your daily use, that you declare

 [Full description on Monero Community Crowdfunding System](https://ccs.getmonero.org/proposals/soloptxmr-mj-endor-2022.html)